sccn/labstreaminglayer/docs/dev/lib_dev.rst

 ==============================

 .. note::
-    Visual Studio and QtCreator users can use the integrated CMake, just open the folder containing :file:`CMakeLists.txt` and select the appropriate options.
+    Most popular IDEs have integrated CMake support.
+Typically, all that is necessary is to open the root liblsl folder (i.e., the folder containing :file:`CMakeLists.txt`) and select the appropriate CMake options in the IDE.
-    Please see the documentation (TODO) comparing normal CMake to Visual Studio's integrated CMake.
-    If you wish to use the integrated cmake, then you do not need to follow the terminal commands below.
+    If you wish to use the IDE's integrated cmake, then you do not need to follow the terminal commands below.

 .. code:: bash